How We Can Help

 Food School is on-going throughout the year and a child is discharged based upon their progress.

-Click here to download Karen Steitz's PowerPoint presentation Nutrition Goals and Objectives for Food School.
+Click here to download Karen Steitz's PowerPoint presentation Nutrition Goals and Objectives for Food School or view the presentation online by clicking the image below.

 Download our Red Flag lists for Physical Therapy, Speech Therapy, or Occupational Therapy if you are still unsure if your child would benefit from therapy.
 If you still have questions please give us a call or set up an evaluation.